-Quality Assurance Mechanism: The Board of Studies for B.A.
-Economics constituted by the University of Kerala approves and reviews the syllabus and course content.
-The SDE, University of Kerala has devised the following mechanism for monitoring the effectiveness of the B.A. programme to enhance its standards of curriculum, instructional design etc.
+The SDE, University of Kerala has devised the following mechanism for monitoring the effectiveness of the BA Malayalam programme to enhance its standards of curriculum, instructional design etc.

 - (a) Established a Centre for Internal Quality Assurance (CIQA) at the University level to develop and put in place a comprehensive and dynamic internal quality assurance system to enhance the quality of the programmes offered through distance mode as per the norms and guidelines of the University Grants Commission (Open and Distance Learning) Regulations, 2017. - (b) The CIQA is periodically conducting institutional quality audits, to promote quality assurance and enhance as well as spread best- in-class practices of quality assurance.
 The CIQA conducts the quality audit by addressing the following seven broad areas, namely: - i.
 Governance, leadership and management - ii.
 Articulation of higher educational institutions objectives - iii.
 Programme development and approval processes - iv.
 Infrastructure resources - v.
-Learning environment and learner support - vi.
-Assessment & evaluation of learning outcomes vii.
-Teaching quality and staff development - (c) The SDE has an approved panel of experts for preparing SLM.
+Learning environment and learner support

+- vi.
+Assessment & evaluation of learning outcomes - vii. vii.
+Teaching quality and staff development - (c) The SDE has an approved panel of experts for preparing SML.
 The SLM prepared is being edited by the course coordinator.
 The CIQA also oversees the development and preparation of SLMs.
 Then submit the SLMs to the Board of Studies concerned for the approval.
-The SLMs are developed with the approach of self explanatory, self-contained, self-directed, self-motivating and self-evaluating. - (d) The SDE of the University has two full time faculty members exclusively for coordinating the programme and also has a panel of qualified guest teachers for counselling students and engaging in personal contact programmes.
+The SLMs are developed with the approach of self explanatory, self-contained, self-directed, self-motivating and self-evaluating. - (d) The SDE of the University has two full time faculty members exclusively for coordinating the programme and also has a panel of qualified guest teachers for counselling students and engaging in personal contact programmes in the Head Quarters at Thiruvananthapuram and study centres at Kollam, Adoor and Alappuzha.